 [Section 98 amended by No. 16 of 2002 s.
 5; No. 68 of 2004 s.
 32; No. 84 of 2004 s.
 80.]

-99. Vicarious responsibility of employers, managers, and supervisors
+99. Liability of employers, managers etc. for offences by others

 (1) Where an offence under this Act, other than an offence to which section 99A applies, is committed by a person and an employer or manager is proved knowingly to have permitted or employed that person to commit the offence, or where the offence is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of, an employer, manager or supervisor, or any person who was purporting to act in that capacity, he or she as well as the person who committed the offence commits the offence and each of them is severally liable to conviction.